 We may be able to help you:

 All our services are free and confidential.

-The only service that we are currently able to offer for enquiries to Afghanistan is Trace the Face, an online tracing tool that uses photographs to help family members find each other.
+You can also use Trace the Face, an online tracing tool that uses photographs to help family members find each other.

 ነቶም ብሰንኪ ግጭት፣ ዕንወት ወይ ስደት ዝጠፍኡ እተፍቅርዎም ስድራቤትኩም ኣብ መላእ ዓለም ነናድየልኩም ኢና። ናብ መላእ ሃገራውያን ዶባት ድማ መልእኽታት ንሰድድ ኢና።